cncf/wg-serverless/workflow/spec/spec.md

 </details>

-As events are received the event state can use the "condition" parameter to match the event with one or more defined [triggers](#Trigger-Definition).
-If the condition evaluates to true, a set of defined actions can be performed in sequence or in parallel.
+As events are received the event state can use the "eventCondition" parameter to match the event with one or more defined in the [events](#Event Definition) section.
+If the eventCondition evaluates to true, a set of defined actions is performed in sequence or in parallel.

-Once all defined actions have been performed, a transition to another state can occur.
+Once defined actions finished execution, a transition to the next state can occur.

 #### Condition Definition